 Looking for the best natural dish soap (along with other natural cleaning products) can leave you feeling a little like Goldilocks.

 You may find yourself saying something like, “This one is too watery” or “This one isn’t really natural”, or even “This one leaves a weird film”.

-Soap for dishes that is truly natural and not greenwashed will be different from the brilliant blue or yellow (toxic, chemical-filled!) versions.
+Natural dish soap brands that are truly natural and not greenwashed will be different from the brilliant yellow or blue dish soap (toxic, chemical-filled!) versions.

-Those bright colored dish soaps may be tough on grease but that also means that they are tough on your hands and the environment too.
+Those bright-colored dish soaps may be tough on greasy dishes but that also means that they are tough on your hands and the environment too.

-So which ones made the cut and which ones didn’t?
+So which dish liquids made the cut and which ones didn’t?

-After quite a bit of research, I have found one that I feel is the best and safest natural dish soap and 4 others that are close runners up.
+After quite a bit of research, I have found one that I feel is at the top of the safest natural dish soaps and 4 others that are close runners up.